chenyu-xjtu/DualFluidNet/README.md

+# A Pioneering Neural Network Method for Efficient and Robust Fuel Sloshing Simulation in Aircraft
+Our paper has been accepted by *AAAI* 2025

 # DualFluidNet: An attention-based dual-pipeline network for fluid simulation
+Our paper has been accepted by *Neural Networks* 2024

-This repository contains code for our *Neural Networks* 2024 paper.
+This repository contains code for our network for fluid simulation.
 We show how to train particle-based fluid simulation networks as CNNs using continuous convolutions.
 The code allows you to generate data, train your own model or just run a pretrained model.